Mathilda Dzumbunu Biography: Education, Businesses, Career -Pindula

 Education

-Dzumbunu holds a Bachelor of Accounts and Masters in Business Administration from the University of Zimbabwe.[1]
+Dzumbunu holds a Bachelor of Accountancy and Masters in Business Administration from the University of Zimbabwe.[1]

 Career